-- (i) The promotion to next class shall be decided only at the end of an academic year. - (ii) A student will not be eligible for promotion to fourth year unless and until he/she clears all courses of 1st year. - (iii) A student will be promoted to higher class if he/she secures an OGPA as mentioned in the table below.
+- (i) The promotion to next class shall be decided only at the end of an academic year. - (ii) A student will be promoted to higher class if he/she secures an OGPA as mentioned in the table below.

 Year to which promotion is being Considered Minimum OGPA required for Promotion

 Second 4.00

 Third 4.50

-Fourth 4.75 (with no Backlog of 1st Year)
+Fourth 4.75

-- (iv) A student who has been promoted to the first Semester of a class as a result of above rule, shall be automatically promoted to the second semester of that class regardless of the result of the year's first semester examination. - (v) If a student is not promoted to a higher class, he/shall become an ex-student of the failed class and has to clear the backlog and/ or improve his/her OGPA to be eligible for promotion. - (vi) Provisional Promotion: - (a) The Promotion will be provisional with the permission of Concerned Dean to higher class till the result of the previous semester is declared. - (b) Student has to register as per academic calendar, i e.
+- (iv) A student who has been promoted to the first Semester of a class as a result of above rule, shall be automatically promoted to the second semester of that class regardless of the result of the year's first semester examination. - (v) If a student is not promoted to a higher class, he/shall become an ex-student of the failed class and has to clear the backlog and/ or improve his/her OGPA to be eligible for promotion. - (vi) Provisional Promotion : - (a) The Promotion will be provisional with the permission of Concerned Dean to higher class till the result of the previous semester is declared. - (b) Student has to register as per academic calendar, i e.
 Date of registration without late fee and date of registration with late fees would be applicable. - (c) Student has to give an undertaking that on declaration of result, if he/ she is not eligible, the registration would stand cancelled automatically.

-- (d) Student should have a minimum OGPA as per existing UG rules. - (e) Per-requisite courses, if any, have to be cleared prior to the regular courses.

-3.7 Clearing of Backlogs and Repeating of Courses for Improvement of OGPA:
+- (d) Student should have a minimum OGPA as per existing UG rules. - (e) Per-requisite courses, if any, have to be cleared prior to the regular courses. - 3.7 Clearing of Backlogs and Repeating of Courses for Improvement of OGPA: